 Reflected as inventory impairment loss and land option write-offs in cost of sales, we have written-off or written-down certain inventories totaling \$0.7 million and \$0.4 million during the three months ended January 31, 2019 and 2018, respectively, to their estimated fair value.
 During the three months ended January 31, 2019, we wrote-off residential land options and approval and engineering costs amounting to \$0.7 million compared to \$0.4 million for the three months ended January 31, 2018, which are included in the total land charges discussed above.
 Option, approval and engineering costs are written-off when a community's pro forma profitability is not projected to produce adequate returns on the investment commensurate with the risk and when we believe it is probable we will cancel the option or when a community is redesigned or abandoned, engineering costs are written-off.
 Such write-offs were located in all of our segments except our Midwest segment in the first quarter of fiscal 2019, and in our Northeast, Mid-Atlantic and West segments in the first quarter of fiscal 2018.
-We recorded an inventory impairment of less than \$0.1 million during the three months ended January 31, 2019, which was related to one community in the Northeast.
-We did not record inventory impairments during the three months ended January 31, 2018.
+We recorded an inventory impairment of less than \$0.1 million during the three months ended January 31, 2018.
 It is difficult to predict whether impairment levels will remain low.
 Should we decide to further lower prices or have further land sales, or should the estimates or expectations used in determining estimated cash flows or fair value decrease or differ from current estimates in the future, we may need to recognize additional impairments.